 The study of languages can be usefully combined with any subject at A-Level.

-With unemployment rates among language graduates the third lowest of any discipline (only Law and Teacher Training have a better record), it is obvious that the UK's scarce language skills are regarded increasingly by employers as useful, not to say essential, in many fields.
+With unemployment rates among language graduates the third lowest by employers as useful, not to say essential, in many fields.

 A-Level Music

 Teaching Staff: A.J.
 Redpath (Director of Music), J.R.K.
 Ramm and visiting instrumental specialists